 Top Green Building Materials Of 2020

-The earthbag construction technique can be defined as construction which uses locally available soil in combination with woven bags, which are filled (with earth or sand) and stacked to form an efficient building structure.
-The fill material can be earth from the site, or sand, or another material like crushed volcanic rock or rice-hulls.
+The earthbag construction technique can be defined as construction that uses locally available soil in combination with woven bags, which are filled (with earth or sand) and stacked to form an efficient building structure.
+The fill material can be earth from the site, sand, or another material like crushed volcanic rock or rice hulls.
 Stacking earthbags is just one part, further, the bags are covered on the exterior with plaster, adobe, or lightweight concrete.

 5. Poured Earth

 Very similar to concrete, but instead of the standard sand and gravel aggregate, the mixture uses native soil.
 And just like concrete, the material is mixed and poured into forms.
 Poured earth is a very strong and weather-resistant material.
 Insulation can be inserted into the forms during pouring, which provides for an energy-efficient building structure.

 6. Rammed Earth

 As a building material, this option is tough, cheap, and Green.
 Rammed earth is a mixture of earth, clay, and water that is crammed into forms.
 Conventionally this was done by hand, but current rammed earth construction is categorized by the use of heavy machinery, which is faster and more effective at compressing the material.
 Out of the several benefits, the main lead of using this material is its low cost.

 Cordwood’s old methods of construction load up short, round lengths of wood into a wall.
 Using what would normally be kept aside for firewood, cordwood looks like a stack of wood you’d have behind your fireplace with the ends of the logs exposed.
 The cordwood is held together with mortar, creating a wall with both high insulation and high thermal mass.